qmzhao26/Information-Extraction-from-Medical-Transactions/README.md

   1. 'treatment_ngram':  Use the pre-training model 'paraphrase-MiniLM-L6-v2' to get the n-gram embedding (only one word for this proj.), and then use cosine similarity to find the words/phrases that are the most similar to the document
   2. 'treatment_wd': Use the textranked method to extract the words with the highest association in "transaction"
   3. 'treatment_trip': SVO triplets extracted manually on the basis of NER obtained from the pre-training model 'en_core_web_sm'
-  4. 'treatment_medi': SVO triplets using pre-trained biomedical ner model (based on BERT)
+  4. 'treatment_medi': SVO triplets using pre-trained biomedical ner model (based on BERT[1]) useing label 'Therapeutic_procedure' and 'Medician'
   5. BERT-based multi-label classification result saved in csv file "mtsamples_classify.csv", The 'classification' field stores all labels with predicted outcomes greater than 0.95. **Note:** Due to memory limitations only 128 transcription values are currently used for multi-label prediction, and the results are saved in "mtsamples_classify.csv"  (Only use 500 data trained with 3 epochs)

 ### Reference:
-Pre-trained biomedical ner model: https://huggingface.co/d4data/biomedical-ner-all
+[1] Pre-trained biomedical ner model: https://huggingface.co/d4data/biomedical-ner-all